offGustavo/md-agenda.nvim/README.md

             habitViewFutureItems=3 --How many future days should be in the habit view? -default: 3 foldmarker="{{{,}}}" --For folding logbook entries -default: {{{,}}}

+            --Custom types that you can use instead of TODO - default: {}
+            customTodoTypes={SOMEDAY="#ffffff"} --map of item type and it's color

             --optional, customize agenda dashboard view
             dashboardOrder = {"All TODO Items"} --Order of the dashboard page.
 Place group names defined in dashboard configuration. dashboard = {